DougLau/earthwyrm/earthwyrm-bin/README.md

 clients from other hosts will not be able to reach the server.
 There are a couple of options:

-* Update `bind_address` in `/etc/earthwyrm/earthwyrm.muon`
+* Update `bind_address` in `/var/local/earthwyrm/earthwyrm.muon`.
+Also, the url
+  in `/var/local/earthwyrm/static/map.js` will need to be updated.
 * (Preferred option!)
 Set up a reverse proxy, such as [nginx].
 This has the advantage that caching can be enabled to improve latency.

-In either case, the url in `/var/local/earthwyrm/static/map.js` will need to be updated.

 [Geofabrik]: http://download.geofabrik.de/